D8-X/d8x-trader-backend/packages/pnl/Readme.md

 ## Setting up the price fetcher cron job

-Price fetcher script `./src/price_fetcher.ts` or compiled version `./dist/price_fetcher.js` is used to fetch the pool share token price information.
+The price fetcher script `./src/price_fetcher.ts`, or its compiled version `./dist/price_fetcher.js`, is used to fetch the pool share token price information.
 This script must be set up to run on a daily basis in order to have up to date price info in the database.